 Piles or haemorrhoids are referred to as arsh in ayurveda.
 Piles cause severe discomfort in, around or even outside the anal passage.
-These are tissues and veins that get swollen inside the anal canal, owing to a variety of reasons, such as chronic constipation, chronic diarrhoea, pregnancy, stress, lack of fibre intake, less water consumption etc. Straining to pass hard stools is also one of the possible causes for piles.
+These are tissues and veins that get swollen inside the anal canal, owing to a variety of reasons such as chronic constipation, chronic diarrhoea, pregnancy, stress, lack of fibre intake, less water consumption etc. Straining to pass hard stools is also a possible cause for piles.

 Are my symptoms due to piles/haemorrhoids?

 - Lump or a protrusion near the anus